 - Candidates must not run at any stage of the OFAT.
-Candidates will receive one warning for running and the second infraction constitutes a failure. - Where a failure is identified, the OFAT time will conclude and the candidate will not continue in the assessment. - If any piece of equipment is dropped during the tasks, the assessment time will conclude, and the candidate will not continue in the assessment.
+Candidates will receive one warning for running and the second infraction constitutes a failure. - If the candidate falls over at any stage during the test it will constitute an immediate failure. - Where a failure is identified, the OFAT time will conclude and the candidate will not continue in the assessment. - If any piece of equipment is dropped during the tasks, the assessment time will conclude, and the candidate will not continue in the assessment.
 This constitutes an overall assessment failure.

-Candidates should be familiar with each task requirement

-Every task has a pass / fail assessment
+Candidates should be familiar with each task requirement Every task has a pass / fail assessment